 The following talents are in high demand: cognitive technology (47%), information security (46%), software solutions (39%) and specialized crafts (36%)

 - MTN (NGN20.26 Million)

 - Nigerian Breweries (NGN14.72 Million)

 - Union Bank (NGN13.85 Million)

-The technology industry is growing rapidly in Nigeria, and there are many jobs available for those who are willing to learn new skills.
+The technology industry is growing rapidly in Nigeria, and there are many jobs available for those who are willing to learn new high paying tech skills.